 Self-parking at the Sheraton Phoenix Downtown Hotel is available at the discounted rate of \$10 per day for everyone attending the conference.
 This rate will be noted on the room key for attendees staying at the Sheraton Phoenix Downtown Hotel.
+Vouchers for the discounted parking rate can be picked up at the Registration Desk for attendees who are not staying in the hotel.
 Valet parking is also available for \$37 per car per day (price subject to change).